Yixian Xu | Team Profile

-Yixian Xu is a Research Fellow at the Skills Lab.
-Her focus is on developing assessment tools to measure higher-order skills such as social perceptiveness and leadership, in addition to investigating how AI adoption can help reduce inequality in productivity and negotiation.
+Yixian Xu is a Research Fellow at the Skills Lab, and an incoming PhD student at Harvard Kennedy School, beginning in Fall 2025.
+Her focus is on developing assessment tools to measure higher-order skills such as social perceptiveness and leadership.

-Yixian holds a B.A. in Sociology from Wuhan University, where she received a national scholarship to study abroad at UC Berkeley.
+Yixian holds a B.A. in Sociology from Wuhan University (China), where she received a national scholarship to study abroad at UC Berkeley.
 She also holds an Ed.M. in Human Development from the Harvard Graduate School of Education.

 Selected Research & Projects